 We liken tree pruning to giving your landscape a haircut.
 Doing your pruning work now – as we’ve eluded to in the past – is probably the best.
-If you really want your yard to pop – it’s not a bad idea to hire a certified arborist.
+If you really want your yard to pop – it’s not a bad idea to hire a certified arborist in NH.
 They’re able to see nooks and crannies that others don’t see – and they can swiftly identify problem branches, eliminate safety concerns – and most importantly – make that tree look good.

 Fertilize your trees